Waiting is Not So Easy Book by Mo Willems

 This is an easy-to-read book because it uses bones words and short sentences.
 At that place are very few words per page.

-This is an easy-to-read book about Gerald the elephant and Piggie the squealer.
+The illustrator uses voice communication bubbles to distinguish the text from the illustrations.
+As Gerald grows increasingly more impatient, he groans in frustration.
+The illustrator makes the voice communication bubbles This is an easy-to-read book about Gerald the elephant and Piggie the squealer.
 Piggie has a surprise for Gerald, but he has to expect all 24-hour interval.
 Gerald is very impatient just the surprise is worth it.

 This is an easy-to-read book because it uses basic words and short sentences.
 There are very few words per folio.